JAlcocerT/JAlcocerT/content/blog/biz-re-website.md

 Audio from text can be generated from the [OpenAI API itself](https://github.com/JAlcocerT/Streamlit-MultiChat/tree/main/Z_Tests/OpenAI/Audio).

-But there are few tools around that will give me a more *human touch*.
+But there are [few audio tools](https://jalcocert.github.io/JAlcocerT/local-ai-audio/) around that will give me a more *human touch*.

 ![CoquiTTS for RealEstate](/blog_img/biz/RE/re-coquitts.png)

 {{< cards cols="1" >}}